 Confirm that your solar installer is properly licensed.
 This ensures that the work is done correctly using the most up-to-date installation methods.
 There are five different types of solar contracting licenses in California: boilers, PV electrical, HVAC, thermal, and pool heating.
 To earn licensure, a contractor must complete a highly comprehensive educational series, gain four years of experience as an apprentice or journeyman, and pass written exams.

 Check consumer review platforms like the Better Business Bureau (BBB), Google Reviews, and TrustPilot to see feedback from past customers about local solar companies.
-Detailed reviews can help you evaluate a company's reliability and customer service.
-Use caution with companies that have hardly any reviews or mostly negative ones.
+Detailed reviews can help you assess a company's reliability and customer service.
+Use caution with installers that have no reviews or mostly negative ones.

 Quality solar installations should come with comprehensive workmanship and performance guarantees.
 The workmanship guarantee covers any installation issues such as poor alignment, poor wiring, or cracks in the panels.
-The performance guarantee promises a specific energy output level.
-Strong warranties indicate that a solar installer has faith in its installations.
+The performance guarantee ensures a specific energy output level.
+Strong warranties indicate that a solar installer trusts its installations.

 In Country Club, solar panels cost an average of $3,470 per kilowatt, with an average system size of 3.0 kilowatts.
 The typical Country Club homeowner spends $7,350 on their solar array after federal tax refunds.
-An estimate from a local provider will take into account additional information reflecting your desired system's size, required preliminary work, capacity, and panel type.
-In some cases, homeowners may prefer leasing solar panels to reduce upfront costs.
+An estimate from a local provider will factor in additional information based on your desired system's capacity, size, required preliminary work, and panel type.
+In some cases, homeowners may prefer to lease solar panels to reduce upfront costs.

 Incentive Amount: